Foxconn suicides: Protests

-Legacy
+In pop culture

-The Foxconn suicides have become the basis of works including the song Chairman Gou by James Supercave.
+The Foxconn suicides have become the basis of works including the song "Chairman Gou" by James Supercave.
 The song mentions two persons involved in the incident, Chairman Terry Gou and Lu Xin.
 The content of the song is specifically referencing the suicide of 24 year old Chinese rural migrant worker Lu Xin, who died by suicide at the Shenzhen factory on 6 May 2010, certified dead onsite.
 By the end of May, CEO Terry Gou brought in psychiatrists to offer advice to depressed workers over phone and installed "safety nets" to deter employees from jumping off a building.
 This is reflected in the lines "Hire a hundred telephones/To talk the kids out of meaninglessness" and "Pay the right man to build a suicide net".

+In the webnovel The Earthly Master by Xu Shengzhi, the protagonist works on feng shui cases, one of which is the Foxconn suicides.